storyfeet/dugi_bialan/content/grammar.md

 Dugi Bialan is a minimalist language seeking balance between simplicity and minimalism with ease of communication, for both speaker and listener.

-It currently has fewer than 200 words, and the majority of meanings can be created by combining these.
-There may be more words added slowly, and carefully in future.
+It currently has close to 200 words, and the majority of meanings can be created by combining these.
+There will be more words added slowly, and carefully in future.
 Enough to enable species identification and some difficult concepts, but never more than 240.
-(Few enough to fit the whole word list and alphabet within a byte)
+(Few enough to address the whole word list and alphabet within a byte)

 The language has 5 types of words.